webqit/webflo/site/docs/concepts/routing.md

 Beyond the default parent-child flow, a handler can explicitly **reroute** a request to another path within the app by calling `next({ redirect: path })`, or `next(path)`, for short.

 This is simulated below for a URL like `/products/stickers`.<br>
-Here, the root handler conditionally reroutes the request to `/api/inventory`, all within the same app.
+Here, the root handler conditionally reroutes the request to `/api/inventory`, as an internal call.

 ```js
 // app/handler.server.js